mental harassment at workplace

 What is Employee Harassment Act in India?

-The Prevention of Sexual Harassment at Workplace Act (commonly known as POSH Act) is the primary employee harassment act that addresses the issue in the workplace, specifically sexual harassment.
-The act is mainly to ensure a safe and secure working environment for women and to prevent any form of sexual harassment in the workplace.
+The Prevention of Sexual Harassment at Workplace Act (commonly known as the POSH Act) is the primary employee harassment act that addresses sexual harassment in the workplace.
+The act aims to ensure a safe and secure working environment for women and prevent any form of sexual harassment in the workplace.

 Impact of Mental Harassment